marshall-strong/yenius/README.md

 # ToDo STILL

-Style ArtistDescription -- needs Header, link styling
+Style Links WITHIN Artist/Album Descriptions

-Style AlbumDescription -- needs Header, link styling
+Style AlbumDescription

 VerseComments ("Annotations") currently display at the top of the page -- would be nice if they showed up next to the Verse in Lyrics